demisto/content/Packs/Rapid7_InsightIDR/Integrations/Rapid7_InsightIDR/README.md

 ### rapid7-insight-idr-list-investigation-alerts

 ***
-Retrieve and list all alerts associated with an investigation, with the given ID or RRN.
+Retrieve and list all alerts associated with an investigation, with the given ID or Rapid7 Resource Names (RRN).
 The listed alerts are sorted in descending order by alert create time.
 Use rapid7-insight-idr-list-investigations to retrieve all investigation IDs.

 #### Base Command